Karbovanets/papers/POWCS.md

 `S = (R ÷ I × 100 + E ÷ L ÷ P) ÷ 2`.

-The part `I ÷ 100` can be rounded to 666, because the interest rate per day is 0.15 (calculated using emission-based stake and reward):
+The part `I ÷ 100` can be rounded to 667, because the interest rate per day `I` calculated using emission-based stake and reward is 0.15:

-`S = (R × 666 + E ÷ L ÷ P) ÷ 2`.
+`S = (R × 667 + E ÷ L ÷ P) ÷ 2`.

 This is the base value of the collateral stake.